5 Baby Sleep Tips: What Helped My Child Snooze More

 4. Room-Darkening Shades

 This is an absolute must!
 I didn't believe it at first.
-Around the 4th month when Henry would no longer nap anywhere or any time, I would put him down for a nap, and then he would wake up about 30–40 minutes later.
+Around the 4th month when my son would no longer nap anywhere or any time, I would put him down for a nap, and then he would wake up about 30–40 minutes later.
 It was frustrating.

-Finally, I caved and got the room-darkening shades, and Henry slept—well, he slept like a baby.
+Finally, I caved and got the room-darkening shades, and he slept—well, he slept like a baby.
 He would go for over 2 hours sometimes.
 Room-darkening shades also can cure early morning wakings when the sun is starting to peek through.
-Trust me when I say to make the room as dark as possible if you don't want your mood to be dark from fatigue.
+Trust me when I say to make the room as dark as possible.

 5. A Shirt That Smells Like You

 I hope these tips help!
-Feel free to drop a comment or message me if you want to know more.
 It takes a village, and once you start sleeping, you can be an overall better person physically and emotionally.
-Happy sleeping!

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.